kronosapiens/kronosapiens.github.io/_posts/2015-11-10-opsworks-flask-and-chef.md

 GitHub has an [integrations](https://github.com/integrations) feature which makes this easy.
 We go to the [Thena repository](https://github.com/kronosapiens/thena), and under settings, we set up an integration with OpsWorks.
 It's pretty simple: you plug in the OpsWorks "stack" and "app" IDs, which you can find in the descriptions of the stack and app, respectively.
 Then you pass in an AWS access code and secret access code (which you can generate via [AWS identity management](https://console.aws.amazon.com/iam/home?#security_credential).
 That's it!
 Every time you push to the repository, GitHub will ping OpsWorks and start a deploy.

 And with that, we have built **a full automatic deployment pipeline**, using a minimal Chef cookbook that we wrote ourselves, in which we understand the purpose of every setting.
-This is the level of control and reliability that can serve as a solid foundation for whatever comes next.
+This is the level of control and reliability that can serve as a solid and extensible foundation for whatever comes next.
 We are able to focus 100% of our attention now to the development of Thena, confident in our knowledge that the site keep itself up and running.

 What an adventure this has been!

+Open questions:

+1. Why was OpsWorks unable to fetch the repo from GitHub using SSH?
+The HTTPS workaround will be sufficient as long as we are fetching public repositories.
+If we ever have to serve a private repo, we'll need SSH access.

+2. Why was nginx returning a 502 error when uWSGI was returning a 500?
+Seems peculiar.

-You can see the full cookbook [here](https://github.com/kronosapiens/chef-repo/tree/master/thena-infra).
+**You can see the full cookbook in all its glory [here](https://github.com/kronosapiens/chef-repo/tree/master/thena-infra).**